gardener/landscaper/docs/deployer/container.md

 ### Contract

-In order for the container deployer to interact with the landscaper a contract for imports, exports and the state has to be defined.
+When the image with your program is executed, it gets access to particular information via env variables:

 - The current operation that the image should execute is defined by the env var `OPERATION` which can be `RECONCILE` or `DELETE`.
+  `RECONCILE` means that the program should just execute its usual installation whereby `DELETE` signals that the corresponding DeployItem was deleted and some optional cleanup could be done.
-- *Imports* can be expected as a json file at the path given by the env var `IMPORTS_PATH`.
+- *Imports* are provided as a json file at the path given by the env var `IMPORTS_PATH`.
 - *Exports* should be written to a json or yaml file at the path given by the env var `EXPORTS_PATH`.
-- The optional *state* should be written to the directory given by the env var `STATE_PATH`.
-- The complete state directory will be tarred and managed by the landscaper(:warning: no symlinks)
+- An optional *state* should be written to the directory given by the env var `STATE_PATH`.
+The complete state directory will be tarred and managed by the landscaper(:warning: no symlinks).
+The last state data are provided in the next execution or your program.
 - The *Component Descriptor* can be expected as a json file at the path given by the env var `COMPONENT_DESCRIPTOR_PATH`.
   The json file contains a resolved component descriptor list which means that all transitive component descriptors are included in a list.

   ```json
   {